jorge-real/TTS-Runtime-Ravenscar/README.md

 This is the version cited from paper "A Hierarchical Architecture for Time- and Event-Triggered Real-Time Systems" _J.
 Real, S. Sáez., A. Crespo_, in the 24th International Conference on Reliable Software Technologies - Ada-Europe 2019, in June 2019.

  - The `runtime` folder contains the latest version of the modified/added runtime source files.
+These files are covered by a different license that can be found in the file [runtime/LICENSE](runtime/LICENSE)

  - The `extensions` folder contains the latest version of the files proposed that extends the ada runtime.
 API documentation can be found in [API](doc/API.md).